Tree Insect Calendar

-This handy tree insect calendar will help you identify what’s bugging your trees.
-DLC Arbor Services has one of the few ISA Certified Master Arborist in Denver.
-We are constantly monitoring new or re-emerging insects and diseases and will advise action when necessary.
+This handy tree insect calendar helps homeowners identify what’s bugging your trees.
+DLC Arbor Services employs one of the few ISA Certified Master Arborist in the Denver area.
+We continuously monitor for new or re-emerging insects or diseases and advise action when necessary.

 Got a tree insect problem and need it treated?
 Click here to fill out a tree service request form, or give us a call at 303-378-8000.

-This insect is now radiating out of Cherry Hills Village into the entire Denver-metro area.
-It is a lawn insect in the grub stage.
-In the summer, when it becomes an adult, it damages plants, trees, vines and potted flowers.
-DLC Arbor Services will recommend a treatment based on the type of plant that’s infected.
+This insect radiated out of Cherry Hills Village several years ago and now found across the Denver Metro area.
+It overwinters as a grub in lawns.
+The beetle damages plants, trees, vines, and potted flowers.
+DLC Arbor Services basis its treatments on the type of plant infected.

 Emerald Ash Borer

 The time to treat for the Emerald Ash Borer is now.
 Ash trees have no natural defense against the EAB.
-Since it can take three to five years for an untrained eye to detect the EAB, by the time you notice the bug, it is too late to save the tree.
+Since it can take three to five years for an untrained eye to detect this jewel green insect, by the time the bug is noticed, it is too late to save the tree.
 DLC Arbor’s experts can provide you with treatment options.

-This common parasitic wasp has plagued Ash trees with trunks less than 12 inches in diameter.
-It can be difficult to find an Ash tree without it.
-Although fatal if left untreated, it can be controlled with a combination of insecticide and fertilizer.
+This common parasitic wasp plagues young Ash trees with trunks less than 12 inches in diameter.
+Our arborist says it is difficult to find an Ash tree without it in Denver.
+Although fatal if left untreated, it is controlled with a combination of insecticide and fertilizer.

-After several years of without problems, the Ips Beetle is killing Colorado Blue Spruce again.
+The Ips Beetle is killing Colorado Blue Spruce again.
 Prevention is the only treatment.
-Once Ips Beetles attack a tree, they are unstoppable and eventually kill the tree.
-Ips only affect Colorado Blue Spruce in the Denver area at this time.
-This insect spreads to other trees when the temperature is above 50°.
+Once Ips Beetles attack a tree, they are unstoppable.
+They will eventually kill the tree and requiring tree removal.
+Ips Beetles spread when the temperature rises above 50°.
 Treatment consists of two sprays per year.

-Oystershell Scale is a tiny insect that lives under a protective cover on the leaves or bark of its host plant.
-It can infest a variety of plants but frequently lives on aspen trees.
-It’s common to find them on only one stem of a tree and not on any other part of the tree.
+Oystershell Scale infests aspen trees.
 Their shell (scale) protects them from insecticide sprays, so the best control method is systemic insecticide injections or difficult-to-time trunk sprays during their “crawler stage” from May to June.
-If left untreated, oystershell scale can eventually kill the tree.
+If left untreated, Oystershell Scale eventually kills the trees and require removal.

 Elm Leaf Beetle

-The Elm Leaf Beetle is a very common insect plaguing Elm trees in Denver.
-The beetle and its larvae eat the leaves of a tree.
-DLC Arbor has the newest treatment options available.
+The Elm Leaf Beetle plagues most Elm trees found in Denver.
+Both the beetle and its larvae eat leaves.
+Contact DLC Arbor for available treatment options.

 European Elm Scale

-Pine Borers include Mountain Pine Beetle, Zimmerman Pine Moth, Piñon Pitch Mass Borer and Turpentine Beetle.
-They all dig tunnels into the tree and can cause damage from limb breakage to tree death.
-Most cause pitch to ooze from the hole and are treatable if detected early.
+Pine Borers include Mountain Pine Beetle, Zimmerman Pine Moth, Piñon Pitch Mass Borer, and Turpentine Beetle.
+They all dig tunnels into the tree and causing limb breakage and sometimes tree death.
+Pine Borers are treatable if detected early.